Keeper-Security/secrets-manager/integration/keeper_secrets_manager_ansible/ansible_galaxy/keepersecurity/keeper_secrets_manager/README.md

 ## Ansible Tower

-In your playbook's source repository, add `keepersecrity.keeper_secrets_manager` to the `requirement.yml` collections list.
+In your playbook's source repository, add `keepersecurity.keeper_secrets_manager` to the `requirement.yml` collections list.

 There is an **Execution Environment** docker image location at